csu-hmc/inverted-pendulum-sys-id-paper/README.rst

 - System ID cost function, same for all problems.

 - Direct approach
-  - TvdB: It would be good if we could leave this out.
-Talk about it in Introduction and move past it.
-    Alternatively, if we include this, I think it is OK to just do this on data from one instance of the noise and perturbation to demonstrate the problem.
+  - If we include this, I think it is OK to just do this on data from one instance of the noise to demonstrate how this introduces bias.
 Then use the same data for the indirect work.
   - Describe direct approach, cite van der Kooij, guy from McGill, and Ljung.
   - Describe the mathematical formulation
   - Show a plot that shows the error in parameters as a function of the ratio of